AntonioND/gbt-player/gba/s3m2gbt/readme.rst

 song.
 They will replace the default instruments of GBT Player for the duration of the song.

-Don't modify the tuning of the samples!
+You are allowed to change the default volume of the samples, but don't modify the tuning of the samples!

 The samples of the template are the corresponding ones to the default instruments of GBT Player.
 If you export the instruments of the template, the